limonyellow/confident/README.md

 #> current_deployment='local' host='localhost' port=5000 log_level='debug'
 ```
 In the above example the `deployment_field` is `current_deployment`, the `deployment_name` in run time is `local` so the matching properties are loaded from the `deployment_config`.
-Notice that the `deployment_field` as every other field, can be loaded from a source.
+Notice that the `deployment_field` as every other field, can be loaded from a source:
 ```python
 os.environ['current_deployment'] = 'dev'  # Setting the field as an environment variable. config_c = MainConfig(deployment_field='current_deployment', deployments='app/configs.json')